 Most pond fishing is done from the bank, and Gay’s trips are no exception.
-While ponds pose different challenges — including stepping over snakes and avoiding spooked black bears, both of which she has encountered — the objective is the same as when fishing larger natural lakes, rivers and reservoirs from a boat.
+While ponds pose different challenges — including stepping over snakes and avoiding spooked black bears, both of which she has encountered — the objective is the same as when fishing larger natural lakes, rivers, and reservoirs from a boat.
 You need to find the best bass-producing spots and presentations under the current conditions.
 But locating them from the bank entails different attacks.

 Finding structure and cover

-The ponds that Gay fishes have different maximum depths, from only a couple feet to more than 20 feet.
+The ponds that Gay fishes have different maximum depths, from only a couple of feet to more than 20 feet.
 If she can’t see the bottom, she drags around a soft-plastic lure that’s Texas rigged or threaded on a shaky head, feeling for structure and cover.
 If her rod loads but still moves her lure forward, for example, she’s confident that there’s aquatic vegetation present, even if her lure doesn’t bring back a sample.
-Sharp taps usually indicate rock, and her lure will repeatedly hang and then go free when worked through brush.
+Sharp taps usually indicate rock, and her lure will repeatedly hang and then go free when worked through the brush.
 She said it’s common for a pond owner to sink some cover, such as old Christmas trees.

 Planning an approach

 Half the battle is knowing what you’re fishing and where it’s found.
 You also need the right approach, starting with adapting to the water color.
 Gay said it could range from clear to muddy.
 Her favorite ponds are stained tannic — a color similar to iced tea — because organic material decomposes underwater.